nmayank2/Email_Spam_Classifier/README.md

 Spam detection is a beginner’s example of document classification task which involves classifying an email as spam or non-spam (a.k.a. ham) mail.

 # Steps
-  _Preparing the text data.
+-Preparing the text data.
-  _Creating word dictionary.
+-Creating word dictionary.
 Feature extraction process.
 Training the classifier.
 Running predictions.